-I want to highlight that it’s a very good idea to work with a professional on your study permit application, right from the start.
-As you will see in our blog post about applying for a study permit, there are many factors taken into consideration by IRCC that you probably have not considered when you submitted your original application.
+I want to highlight that it’s a very good idea for all international students to work with a professional on your first Canada student visa application, right from the start.
+As you will see in our blog post about applying for a student visa, there are many factors taken into consideration by immigration officers, and you may not have considered some of these factors when you submitted your original Canada student visa application.

-If you have already been refused a study permit to Canada, a meeting with a professional is really a necessity before making a new application.
-You need to have an honest assessment of your situation to better understand if you have a decent case to try again with a new application, or if you are better off focusing your time and energy in a different direction.
+If you have already received a Canadian student visa rejection, a meeting with a professional is really a necessity before making a new application.
+You need to have an honest assessment of your situation to better understand if you have a decent case to try again with a new student visa application, or if you are better off focusing your time and energy in a different direction.

 If you are able to address many of the factors outlined in our post about applying for a study permit, then it may be worthwhile for you to make a subsequent study permit application.
-However, this application needs to be perfect, and it needs to be prepared with the understanding that if it is refused, you will need to proceed to a judicial review if you want to try to force the visa post to approve your study permit.
-If you have been refused previously, and artificial intelligence is likely to issue an automatic rejection on your new application, judicial review is the only option for you to have an actual person assess the bonafide of your situation.
+However, this student visa application needs to be perfect, and it needs to be prepared with the understanding that if it is refused, you will need to proceed to a Judicial Review if you still wish to try and have your study permit approved.
+If you have been refused previously, and artificial intelligence is likely to issue an automatic rejection on your new application, Judicial Review is the only option for you to have an actual person assess the merits of your Canada student visa application.

-What is Judicial Review for a Canadian Immigration Application Refusal?
+What is Judicial Review for a Study Permit Refusal?

 How to Prepare a Canadian Immigration Application for Possible Judicial Review?

-A judicial review of an immigration application is a review of the application that was submitted and refused.
-No new information is permitted to be considered after the fact.
-Therefore, it’s critical that your new submissions are perfected if you are making a new application with the plan to request judicial review of any refusal.
-It would be almost impossible for you to prepare your own application to the standard that is needed in order to make the judicial review a reasonable alternative.
+At a Judicial Review, the judge can only look at the visa file you submitted and which the officer refused.
+No new evidence or information can be added at the court stage.
+Therefore, it’s critical that your second application is perfect, with sufficient documentation to thoroughly demonstrate the reasonableness of the request.
+It would be almost impossible for you to prepare your own application to the standard that is needed in order to make the Judicial Review a reasonable alternative.
 If you aren’t prepared to call in a professional at this stage of the game, there isn’t much point in proceeding further.

-The Way Immigration has experience in preparing study permit applications that will withstand the Judicial Review process.
-Our applications that have been unlawfully refused at the visa post level have been successfully overturned in federal court.
-We have also frankly counselled applicants that their situations are not solid enough to either apply for a study permit in the first place or to appeal using Judicial Review.
+The Way Immigration has experience in assisting international students to prepare study permit applications that are approved after prior refusals or upon Judicial Review.
+Our applications that have been unreasonably refused by the visa post have been successfully overturned in Federal Court.
+We have also frankly counselled applicants when warranted that their situations, in our experience, are not likely to result in obtaining a Canadian study visa.
 In every situation, we take into consideration what is in the best interests of the client and seek to provide a thorough understanding of the potential risks and possible rewards of a given application.
 We counsel all of our clients according to the standards that we would appreciate if we were in their situation – with a high level of expertise and an honest assessment of how the client should spend their funds and invest their hopes.